jwestfall69/ddragon-diag/docs/tests/input_tests.md

 ### IRQ
 An IRQ is triggered by the MCU.
 The MCU will only trigger an IRQ if we first send it an NMI.
-This can be down by pressing B+P1 Start
+This can be done by pressing B+P1 Start

 ### FIRQ
 The FIRQ (fast irq) should be triggering once every 1ms, which should be roughly